 Where to Find Them

 There are more than 20 Tree Spirits engraved on St. Simons Island.
-Many are on private property; however there are seven in public areas waiting for you to find them.
+Many are on private property; however there are eight in public areas waiting for you to find them.
 Venture into our Welcome Center on St. Simons Island for a map of the Tree Spirits.